 This recipe for chicken almond ding is a stir fry full of chicken, veggies and crunchy almonds, all tossed in a savory sauce.
 The perfect healthy dinner that’s ready in a flash!

 I mentioned before that I’ve been on a health kick this summer.
 It’s pretty easy to eat healthy when there is so much amazing produce in season!
-Lately my favorite way to get my veggies in is a big stir fry, like this chicken almond ding.
+Lately my favorite ways to get my veggies in are a big stir fry, like this chicken almond ding or in a hearty Tuscan kale salad.
 You’re probably wondering about the name of this dish – chicken almond ding isn’t a term you see every day!
 In fact, chicken almond ding is a type of Asian stir fry full of chicken, plenty of vegetables and toasted almonds, all in a light and savory sauce.

 I use chicken breast in this recipe, although chicken thighs would also work.
 The great thing about this dish is that it’s so easy to mix and match the vegetables – I used broccoli, snow peas, bell peppers and mushrooms here, but you can use whatever veggies your family likes best.
 Water chestnuts and Blue Diamond Whole Natural Almonds add a lot of texture and crunch.